Rays vs. Guardians Player Props Betting Odds

-You can wager on player prop bet odds for Yandy Diaz, Jose Ramirez and other players on the Tampa Bay Rays and Cleveland Guardians prior to their matchup at 6:10 PM ET on Saturday at Progressive Field.
+Those looking to place a player prop bet can find odds on Yandy Diaz, Jose Ramirez and others in the Tampa Bay Rays-Cleveland Guardians matchup at Progressive Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!